Azure/azure-sdk-for-js/README.md

 You can find the [most up to date list of all of the new packages on our page](https://azure.github.io/azure-sdk/releases/latest/index.html#javascript-packages)

 > NOTE: Some of these packages have beta versions.
-If you need to ensure your code is ready for production use one of the stable, non-preview i.e. non-beta packages.
+If you need to ensure your code is ready for production use one of the stable, non-beta packages.

 ### Client: Previous Versions